Nebucatnetzer/network_inventory/README.md

    in the future and SQlite is not supported for production.

 ### Local Setup
-3. Run `make local` to create a virtual environment.
-4. Run `run.sh` to start the development server.
+3. Run `make local` to start the development server.
 You can access it at http://localhost:8000 .
 You're now all set to start developing.

 ### Docker Setup